zinaLacina/oneClickWordpressCF/README.md

 NB: For those who want to updload their article files, images, videos and so on please install the following module [Amazon Web Services](https://wordpress.org/plugins/amazon-web-services/).

+To access to the wbesite configuration put the dns name or ip of ec2 "/" wordpress

 License
 ----
 AWS ARCHITECT -  ZINA LACINA